The Sound of Organ Pipes

 Churches, the traditional home of pipe organs were generally spacious stone edifaces where sound echos for seconds after it is made.
 In the 20th century, organ also became popular in concert halls and in theaters in the age of silent movies.
 Organs in homes were limited in size and capability by available space and money.
 Organists who wanted to play the full repertoire of organ literature had to seek employment at an institution with the venue and funding for such an instrument, or settle for an electronic one, which can easily provide the stops, but never an authentic, professional quality of sound.

 In the 21st century, the organ has lost its popularity, due in part to our desire for things that are new, and in part, no doubt, to the the preponderance of low-quality electronic instruments heard in so many churches.
 The decline of religion itself, is another factor.
 Sadly, many large, beautiful pipe organs are being removed from both churches and concert halls and another genre of worship has come into vogue.
-In this toxic environment, Kelvin Smith opted to put organ music in his own home.
+In this environment, Kelvin Smith opted to put organ music in his own home.
 The hall is no cathedral, but with a thirty-foot ceiling and 1100 square feet of floor space it provides some ambiance for the pipes to speak into.
 The organ is the largest pipe organ in Idaho, with around 5000 pipes.
 Both the home and the organ were built by Kelvin, details of which can be seen here.
+Read also about the Pipes of Paris Summer Recital Series.

 Aside from the necessity of earning a living, which he did as a software engineer, Kelvin has devoted his life to preserving this tradition of organ music.
 Fad and fashion changes with the wind, but that which has real worth and meaning will still be there when the fads are forgotten.
 In addition to performing the traditional great organ works, Kelvin has transcribed many works from other instrumentations and composed numerous pieces of his own.
 A collection of recordings and scores of all these is found on this site.

-In addition to the work he does at home, Kelvin performs as a guest organist at Temple Square, in Salt Lake City, home of the famous choir, formerly known as the Mormon Tabernacle Choir, and the Salt Lake Tabernacle Organ, built by Aeolian-Skinner, one of the largest and most famous organs in the world.
+Kelvin performs as a guest organist at Temple Square, in Salt Lake City, home of the famous Tabernacle Choir at Temple Square, (formerly known as the Mormon Tabernacle Choir), and the Salt Lake Tabernacle Organ, built by Aeolian-Skinner, one of the largest and most famous organs in the world.
+For over a hundred years, daily organ recitals have been performed for the many tourists that visit Temple Square, and he performs a number of these recitals each year.

 Classical MusicA Language of Abstract Communication